logicalclocks/hopsworks-tutorials/fraud_batch/README.md

 <span style="font-width:bold; font-size: 1.4rem;"> This is a quick-start of the Hopsworks Feature Store; using a fraud use case you will load data into the feature store, create two feature groups from which we will make a training dataset, and train a model.
 This is an <b>batch use case</b>, it will give you a high-level view of how to use our python APIs and the UI to navigate the feature groups, use them to create feature views, training datasets and save models using Hopsworks Feature Store. </span>

-## **🗒️ This Quick introduction is divided into 2 parts:**
+## **🗒️ This tutorial is divided into the following parts:**
-1. How to load, engineer and create feature groups,
+1. **Feature Pipeline**: How to load, engineer and create feature groups.
-2. How to create training datasets, train and save model to the Feature Store.
+2. **Training Pipeline**: How to build a feature view, training dataset split, train a model and save it in the Hopsworks Model Registry.
+3. **Inference Pipeline**: How to retrieve a trained model from the model registry and use it for batch inference.

 ## Prerequisites